fsharp/fsharp.org/use/windows/index.md

 ![logo](/images/thumbs/vstudio.png)&nbsp;On Windows, F# programmers commonly use the Visual F# Tools from Microsoft.

+* [Visual Studio 2017](https://www.visualstudio.com/downloads/) comes with F# support in all its editions: Community, Professional and Enterprise.
+The installer includes it with some of the selectable workloads, or you can select it manually in the "Individual components" tab: under the "Development activities" category, check "F# language support".

 * If you already have Visual Studio 2012/13/15 Professional or above, you can use that.
 All recent versions of Visual Studio come with the Visual F# Tools.
 The Visual F# Tools are installed automatically when you first create or open an F# project.
 You can also install the support [directly as a separate download](https://www.microsoft.com/en-us/download/details.aspx?id=48179).

 * Otherwise, install the free [Visual Studio 2015 Community](http://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).